Junna Tsukii: Early life and education

 She studied at Takushoku University in Tokyo, Japan.
 She would obtain a teacher's license for social studies and went back to her alma mater in Kansai to teach.

 Career

+Karate

 Tsukii took up karate at age seven joining her own father's dojo in Japan.
 She would rise to become a national champion in Japan when she was on her second year in junior high school and selected to represent the country internationally.
 However she was hindered by serious injuries at age 17.
 She tried to return to the Japanese national team while recovering from injuries but she later decide to represent the Philippines in 2017.